PHYSICIAN WELLNESS RESEARCH/SURVEYS

 In addition, a variety of projects have been undertaken at Stanford based on the results of the survey, including the creation of an official peer support program, a separate house staff wellness survey, and personal resilience training courses (such as Mindfulness-Based Stress Reduction) specifically geared for physicians.
 Surveys will be repeated periodically to monitor the ongoing state of the medical and housestaff and the impact of interventions.

-Due to the interest in these surveys and in our desire to be a data repository for physician wellness, we have created a Physician Wellness Academic Consortium (PWAC) to support other academic institutions in their wellness needs.
+Due to the interest in these surveys nationally and in our desire to be a data repository for physician wellness, we have created a Physician Wellness Academic Consortium (PWAC) to support other academic institutions in their wellness needs.
 PWAC can assist medical organizations in longitudinal assessment of their medical providers and determination of internal need for interventions.
 The Consortium offers the survey to multiple provider types including medical staff, residents, fellows, nurse practitioners, and physician assistants.

 Health for Healers Research Group: